phuongtruong282/Student-Habits-vs-Academic-Performance/README.md

 - attendance_percentage
 - extracurricular_participation.

-**Using Power BI to visualize the relationship between exam _score and study habits:**
+**The following section presents a detailed analysis of the relationship between exam scores and key influencing factors.**

 #### 7.4.1 Exam_score and study_hours_per_day